tikv/community/community-membership.md

 ### How to become a Committer:

-- Demonstrated good sense of responsibility in PR reviews within the SIG.
+- Demonstrated a good sense of responsibility in PR reviews within the SIG.
 The review contributions must meet the amount or the difficulty criteria as defined in the charter of the specific SIG.
-- Demonstrated deep undertanding of the TiKV components specific to the SIG by contributing significantly to TiKV performance improvements, or fix major bugs, which can be achieved by satisfying one or more requirements below:
+- Demonstrated deep understanding of the TiKV components specific to the SIG by contributing significantly to TiKV performance improvements, or fix major bugs, which can be achieved by satisfying one or more requirements below:
     - Finished 2+ tasks of Medium difficulty or higher
     - Fixed 1+ task of Hard difficulty
-- Nominated by the Tech Lead of the SIG and gain at least two votes from Maintainers
+- Nominated by the Tech Leads of the SIG and gained supermajority (2/3) votes from Maintainers

-**Note:**
+**Notes:**
 >
-> - A review is counted only when it provides valid comments or edits that advances the PR to approval and merging.
+> - A review is only counted when it provides valid comments or edits that advances the PR to approval and merging.
-> - PR characteristics may vary among SIGs, so the requirments for PR reviews are subject to the specific SIG.
+> - PR characteristics may vary among SIGs, so the requirements for PR reviews are subject to the specific SIG.

 ### Privileges and responsibilities:

 - Control overall code quality of projects under the SIG
 - Guide Contributors and Reviewers to contribute to TiKV continuously
 - Participate in Committer meetings regularly and have knowledge priority regarding project development
+- Participate in design discussions
+- Get the profile listed on the membership page of the corresponding SIG

 ## Reviewer